dfinity/wg-identity-authentication/topics/proxied_canister_calls.md

 };

 type consent_info = record {
-    // Consent text describing in a human readable format what the call will do.
+    // Consent text describing in a human-readable format what the call will do.
     // The format is markdown.
     consent_text: text;
     // Same semantics as HTTP lang attribute